Going Under (video game)

 Going Under is a 2020 roguelike video game developed by Aggro Crab and published by Team17.
 The game follows an unpaid intern as she travels beneath her workplace to explore the ruins of failed startups.
-Going Under released for PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows on September 24, 2020.
+Going Under was released for the PlayStation 4, Xbox One, Nintendo Switch and Microsoft Windows on September 24, 2020.

 Plot

-Jackie, a resident of Neo-Cascadia joins Fizzle, a company recently acquired by Cubicle, a tech giant.
-She meets with her boss, Marv to discuss her job.
+Jacqueline "Jackie" Fiasco, a resident of Neo-Cascadia, joins Fizzle Beverages, a company recently acquired by Cubicle, a tech giant.
+She meets with her boss, Marv, to discuss her job.
 While explaining the internship to her, Marv spots a monster wandering around the office and tells Jackie to defeat it.
 After Jackie kills the monster, Marv reveals that the Fizzle office is built on top of failed startups filled with monsters.
 Jackie is tasked with going into three failed companies in order clear out monsters and to find relics that the founders of the startups hold.

 After completing three dungeons, a secret portal is unlocked.
 Jackie travels down through floors, fighting monsters from previously completed dungeons.
 Once she reaches the bottom, she finds Marv trying to use the relics.
-Marv tells Jackie that he was trying harness the relic's power to increase productivity.
+Marv tells Jackie that he was trying harness the relics' power to increase productivity.
 He says Fizzle's new products have been unsuccessful, and that Cubicle's management plan to shutter the company.
 Jackie defeats Marv, but Marv tells her that she has doomed the company.
 Once Jackie returns to the office, an earthquake tears the workplace apart and Jackie falls down.
 She wakes up in the ruins of the Fizzle headquarters and learns from her coworkers that Fizzle has been shut down.
-She is warned that if they remain there for too long she and her coworkers turn into monsters like the other startups.
-Ray, the founder of Fizzle tells Jackie the only way to escape is to find shares from the original founders of the three companies to use an elevator and to convince Cubicle to reinstate Fizzle.
+Her coworkers have begun to turn into aquatic-themed monsters similarly to the other failed startups turning into monsters, and Jackie is warned that if she remains in Fizzle she will begin to transform too.
+Ray, the founder of Fizzle, tells Jackie the only way to escape is to find shares from the original founders of the three companies to use an elevator and to convince Cubicle to reinstate Fizzle.